ono-midori/ono-midori.github.io/techs/zguide.md

 - To access the message content, you use `zmq_msg_data()`.
 To know how much data the message contains, use `zmq_msg_size()`.
 - Do not use `zmq_msg_move()`, `zmq_msg_copy()`, or `zmq_msg_init_data()` unless you read the man pages and know precisely why you need these.
 - *After you pass a message to `zmq_msg_send()`, ØMQ will clear the message, i.e., set the size to zero.
 You cannot send the same message twice, and you cannot access the message data after sending it.*
-- These rules don’t apply if you use `zmq_send()` and `zmq_recv()`, to which you pass byte arrays, not message structures.
+- These rules don't apply if you use `zmq_send()` and `zmq_recv()`, to which you pass byte arrays, not message structures.

-If you want to send the same message more than once, and it’s sizable, create a second message, initialize it using `zmq_msg_init()`, and then use `zmq_msg_copy()` to create a copy of the first message.
+If you want to send the same message more than once, and it's sizable, create a second message, initialize it using `zmq_msg_init()`, and then use `zmq_msg_copy()` to create a copy of the first message.
 This does not copy the data but copies a reference.
 You can then send the message twice (or more, if you create more copies) and the message will only be finally destroyed when the last copy is sent or closed.

 ZeroMQ also supports multipart messages, which let you send or receive a list of frames as a single on-the-wire message.
-This is widely used in real applications and we’ll look at that later in this chapter and in *Chapter 3 - Advanced Request-Reply Patterns*.
+This is widely used in real applications and we'll look at that later in this chapter and in *Chapter 3 - Advanced Request-Reply Patterns*.

 *Frames (also called “message parts” in the ZeroMQ reference manual pages) are the basic wire format for ZeroMQ messages.
 A frame is a length-specified block of data.* The length can be zero upwards.
-If you’ve done any TCP programming you’ll appreciate why frames are a useful answer to the question “how much data am I supposed to read of this network socket now?”
+If you've done any TCP programming you'll appreciate why frames are a useful answer to the question “how much data am I supposed to read of this network socket now?”

 There is a wire-level protocol called ZMTP that defines how ZeroMQ reads and writes frames on a TCP connection.
-If you’re interested in how this works, the spec is quite short.
+If you're interested in how this works, the spec is quite short.

 Originally, a ZeroMQ message was one frame, like UDP.
 We later extended this with multipart messages, which are quite simply series of frames with a “more” bit set to one, followed by one with that bit set to zero.
-The ZeroMQ API then lets you write messages with a “more” flag and when you read messages, it lets you check if there’s “more”.
+The ZeroMQ API then lets you write messages with a “more” flag and when you read messages, it lets you check if there's “more”.

-In the low-level ZeroMQ API and the reference manual, therefore, there’s some fuzziness about messages versus frames.
-So here’s a useful lexicon:
+In the low-level ZeroMQ API and the reference manual, therefore, there's some fuzziness about messages versus frames.
+So here's a useful lexicon:

 - A message can be one or more parts.
 - These parts are also called “frames”.